DanMorriss/lumos-online-banking/README.md

 #### Login

-If the user selects 1, they are taken to the login page where they are prompted to enter a username or press 2 to create an account.
+When the user selects 'login' they are asked for their username.
 They will be show an appropiate error message if thier entry:
 - contains any whitespace
 - is below 5 characters long